 Weekend In Charleston: An Epic 3 Days In Charleston Itinerary

 Getting To Charleston

-Getting to Charleston for your weekend getaway is actually very easy.
+Getting to Charleston for your weekend getaway in the South is actually very easy.
 If you are flying, you can fly directly into Charleston International Airport.
 If you live closer or want to make a road trip out of it, you can also drive.